CartoDB/cartodb/docs/guides/02-upgrade-considerations.md

 #### Dataset Privacy

-Since we are still working on the Authentication feature, which is directly related to dataset privacy, datasets must be public when testing the Beta library.
-A future enhancement will include the ability to work with private data.
-View the [FAQs](https://carto.com//documentation/carto-js/support/faq/) for temporary limitations and known issues.
+Since we now have a new authorization system for the entire CARTO platform, directly related to dataset privacy, datasets can be public and private as well.
+Read the [basics of authorization]({{site.fundamental_docs}}/authorization/) to learn more about this aspect of the CARTO platform.

 #### Map Workflow